manidanesh/UCI_HomeWork_Mani/Excel-Challenge/Readme.md

-# Excel Homework: Kickstart My Chart
+# Excel Homework
-This is a repository created for excell challenge homework.
+This is a repository created for excell challenge homework(Kickstart My Chart).

 ## Background
-Welcome!
 This space is created for answering to "excel challenge."
 In this repository